KxSystems/docs/docs/ml/toolkit/fresh.md

 Feature extraction and selection are vital components of many machine-learning pipelines.
 Here we outline an implementation of the [FRESH](https://arxiv.org/pdf/1610.07717v3.pdf) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm.

 Feature extraction is the process of building derived, aggregate features from a time-series dataset.
-The features created are designed to characterize the underlying time-series in a way that is easier to interpret and often provide a more suitable input to machine-learning algorithms.
+The features created are designed to characterize the underlying time-series in a way that is easier to interpret and often provides a more suitable input to machine-learning algorithms.

 Following feature extraction, statistical-significance tests between feature and target vectors can be applied.
-This allows selection of only those features with relevance (in the form of a p-value) above a given threshold.
+This allows selection of only those features with relevance (in the form of a p-value) as defined by the user.

 Feature selection can improve the accuracy of a machine-learning algorithm by